-During Financial Year (FY) 2020, Transpower transferred the information management of Greenhouse Gas (GHG) emissions-related data into a centralised carbon reporting software tool, BraveGen, to improve data handling, information management processes, assurance - and to increase the visibility of results for more regular management reporting and review.
-We have continued to utilise the BraveGen tool as a key part of the preparation of this GHG Inventory Report for the 2021 Financial Year.
+Transpower uses a centralised carbon reporting software tool, BraveGen, as a key part of the preparation of this GHG emissions inventory to ensure consistent data handling, information management processes, and assurance - and to increase the visibility of results for more regular management reporting and review.

-The procedure for managing the Transpower GHG emissions inventory information for the FY21 reporting period was:
+The procedure for managing the Transpower GHG emissions inventory information for the FY22 reporting period was:

-- Source activity data was collected directly from third party suppliers, Transpower National Grid metering systems, operational databases and procurement and accounting software; - Source data was reviewed by the Sustainability Team as well as the Environmental Team before being transferred into the BraveGen carbon reporting software tool; - The GHG Inventory Report was compiled using activity source data and emission factors; - GHG emission results are calculated using BraveGen; - The 2021 GHG Inventory Report data was analysed against previous years GHG emissions reports to identify anomalies and trends; - Senior management, Transpower executives and staff are informed of emissions reduction progress; and - The GHG Inventory Report and methodology goes through an independent audit process.
+- Source activity data was collected directly from third party suppliers, Transpower National Grid metering systems, operational databases and procurement and accounting software; - The GHG Inventory Report was compiled using activity source data and emission factors; - GHG emission results are calculated using BraveGen; - The 2022 GHG Inventory Report data was analysed against previous years GHG emissions reports to identify anomalies and trends; - Senior management, Transpower executives and staff are informed of emissions reduction progress; and - The GHG Inventory Report and methodology goes through an independent audit process.